davidegallesi/davidegallesi.github.io/_pages/now.md

 permalink: /now/
 ---

 Hello, my name is Davide Gallesi I live in [Milano](https://en.wikipedia.org/wiki/Milan), Italy.
-It’s spring and this is what I’m doing now.
+It’s spring (I love spring) and this is what I’m doing now.

 - Wearing a mask.
 - Loving and living my family.